rauchg/slackin/Readme.md

 Your team id is what you use to access your login page on Slack (eg: https://**{this}**.slack.com).

-You can find your API token at [api.slack.com/web](https://api.slack.com/web) – note that the user you use to generate the token must be an admin.
-You need to create a dedicated `@slackin-inviter` user (or similar), mark that user an admin, and use a token from that dedicated admin user.
+You can find or generate your API test token at [api.slack.com/web](https://api.slack.com/web) – note that the user you use to generate the token must be an admin.
+You need to create a dedicated `@slackin-inviter` user (or similar), mark that user an admin, and use a test token from that dedicated admin user.
+Note that test tokens have actual permissions so you do not need to create an OAuth 2 app.
+Also check out the Slack docs on [generating a test token](https://get.slack.help/hc/en-us/articles/215770388-Creating-and-regenerating-API-tokens).

 The available options are: